Your basket is currently empty!

 Stauning

 Located on the west coast of Jutland near the small fishing village also name Stauning.
 It started in 2005 and it often quoted as being the catalyse of the Danish whisky industry.
-Stauning floor malts 100% of the rye and barley grains they use that have been grown by local farmers, which is rare in any part of the whisky world.
-When they add smoke to their whiky they use local heather as well as peat.
+Stauning floor malts 100% of the rye and barley grains they use.
+These grains have been grown by local farmers, which is relatively rare in many parts of the whisky world.
+When they add smoke to their whisky they use local heather as well as peat.

 Thy

 Located on the northern west coast of Jutland since 2009, Thy focuses exclusively on organic whisky made from modern and heritage grain grown on their own fields outside the distillery.
-All grains are malted onsite in a self-designed and built malting drum over a slow nine day process.
+All grains are malted onsite in a self-designed-and-built malting drum over a slow nine day process.
 When their whisky is smoked they use traditional beechwood.
-There mature their whisky in a warehouse that is full of missing bits of wall and holes, letting the local coastal environ have full impact on the casks.
+Thy matures their whisky in a warehouse that is missing bits of wall and is full of holes, letting the local coastal environ have full impact on the casks.
 Thy have created their whiskies with a distinctly Danish mindset of making the best possible product using local ingredients, mainly traditional processes, and providing transparency about the ingredients and the process.

 Visit Thy website to find out more.